Nitro963/Engine/README.md

 # Genie-Engine-
-Genie Engine is an impulse based physics engine written in c++ and using Modern Open GL version 3.3.
+Genie Engine is an impulse based physics engine written in c++ and uses Modern Open GL version 3.3.

 The current engine has a rigid body simulator with the following features:
 1. Sphere-Shpere collisions.